jeeegan/group-project/README.md

 ## Instructions
 To login and demo the system you can use the following info:
 * Heroku live demo [https://hr-group-project.herokuapp.com/]
-* Super User - username: super, password: 1234
+* Admin User - username: jamie, password: 1234
-* Test User - username: test, password: 1234
+* Employee User - username: john, password: 1234
 Collecting a triangle gives an extra life (up to a maxiumum of 6).
 'Hero Mode' generates additional squares but also gives double (+10 POINTS) for circles.
 ## Deployment
 * To clone the repository: `git clone https://github.com/jeeegan/group-project.git`